Mohamed Salah: Charity

-Salah is active in regeneration projects in Nagrig, his hometown where 65% of people live in poverty, donating money to help build a school and hospital.
+Salah is active in regeneration projects in Nagrig, his hometown where most people live in poverty, donating money to help build a school and hospital.
 The project includes the construction of an Al-Azhar institute and an ambulance unit.
 In an interview with Al-Masry Al-Youm, Salah's father claimed that his son refused to accept any financial assistance with the project.

-During his time in Egypt, Salah's family was once robbed, however, the thief was caught and arrested by police, with Salah's father preparing to press charges against him, but Mohamed convinced him to drop the case.
+During his time in Egypt, Salah's family was once robbed; however, the thief was caught and arrested by police, with Salah's father preparing to press charges against him, but Mohamed convinced him to drop the case.
 Afterwards, Salah helped the thief financially, giving him some money and trying to find him a job.
 In February 2018, following a match against Tottenham, Salah donated a replica shirt to young supporter Mohamed Abdel Karim, who was previously pictured wearing a jumper reading Salah's name and shirt number.
 Moreover, Mohamed Salah has helped more than 450 families by giving them monthly allowances and he also helped the government by giving approximately $300,000 when the country was experiencing an economic crisis.

-On 13 August 2022, a fire broke out at Abu Sefein Church in Giza, Egypt, with 41 people losing their lives as a result.
-Salah subsequently expressed his condolences on Twitter, and made a donation of three million Egyptian pounds to help rebuild the church.
+On 14 August 2022, a fire broke out at Abu Sefein Church in Giza, Egypt, with 41 people losing their lives as a result.
+Salah subsequently expressed his condolences on social media, and made a donation of three million Egyptian pounds to help rebuild the church.

+Gaza war

+During the Gaza war, Salah called for humanitarian aid to be allowed into the Gaza Strip and for the "massacres" and the "slaughter of innocent civilians" to stop.
+Salah also donated an undisclosed amount to support the Palestinian people.
+In August 2025, Palestinian footballer Suleiman Obeid was reportedly among civilians shot and killed by Israeli forces while waiting for aid in Gaza.
+UEFA subsequently made a social media post on Twitter paying tribute to Obeid, who was dubbed as the 'Palestinian Pele'.
+Salah criticised UEFA's post for failing to discuss the circumstances of his death.